 In the Bo01 area, built for the European housing exhibition in 2001, modern architecture mixes with environmental technology.
 The area is supplied with local, renewable energy and has an advanced system for waste management.
 There is an open storm water system and biodiversity in the area benefits from green spaces and areas.

-The Fullriggaren area has the largest collection of passive and low-energy houses.
+The Fullriggaren area has the largest collection of passive and low-energy houses in Sweden.
 Organic waste is collected by waste disposers and is led to collection tanks for biogas production.
 Renewable energy is produced in the area and there are car and bike pools.

 The latest project called Kappseglaren has i.e. a completely carbon-neutral, passive complex as well as so-called "smart homes" with intelligent and energy-efficient systems.